Tissue Preservation for Glioblastoma

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial team or your doctor.

-Is the NICO Myriad or Tissue Preservation System (TPS) safe for use in humans?
+What prior data suggests that the NICO Myriad and Tissue Preservation System is safe for tissue preservation?

-What data supports the effectiveness of the treatment NICO Myriad and Tissue Preservation System (TPS) for glioblastoma?
+What evidence suggests that the NICO Myriad and Tissue Preservation System is effective for glioblastoma?

 Who Is on the Research Team?